wombleton/gitlaw-nz/acts/T/Terrorism Suppression Act 2002.md

     *   (c) return the goods on demand to the custody of the Customs.

-    Compare: 1996 No 27 [s 226(7), (8)][229]
+    Compare: 1996 No 27 [s 226(7), (8)][230]

-    Section 47F: inserted, on 12 December 2003, by [section 9(1)][217] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).
+    Section 47F: inserted, on 12 December 2003, by [section 9(1)][218] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).

 ##### 47G Offences in relation to certain detained goods

 *   (1) Every person commits an offence who, having custody of goods pursuant to [section 47F(1)][82], acts in breach of any requirement of, or imposed pursuant to, section 47F(2) or (3).

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to a fine not exceeding $5,000\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $5,000\.

     (3) Every person commits an offence who, without the permission of the Chief Executive, takes or carries away or otherwise converts to his or her own use goods to which [section 47F(2) and (3)][82] applies.

-    (4) Every person who commits an offence against subsection (3) is liable on summary conviction to imprisonment for a term not exceeding 12 months, or to a fine not exceeding an amount equal to 3 times the value of the goods to which the offence relates.
+    (4) Every person who commits an offence against subsection (3) is liable on conviction to imprisonment for a term not exceeding 12 months, or to a fine not exceeding an amount equal to 3 times the value of the goods to which the offence relates.

-    Compare: 1996 No 27 [s 215][230]
+    Compare: 1996 No 27 [s 215][231]

-    Section 47G: inserted, on 12 December 2003, by [section 9(1)][217] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).
+    Section 47G: inserted, on 12 December 2003, by [section 9(1)][218] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).

+    Section 47G(2): amended, on 1 July 2013, by [section 413][160] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 47G(4): amended, on 1 July 2013, by [section 413][160] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Management of property subject to section 9